 As the end of 2021 approaches, so is the time for you to review how you can reap all of your potential financial benefits from this past calendar year.
 And while you may not want to think about your finances over the holidays, now is actually a good time to take stock of your finances, taxes, and budget for 2022.

 You have until March 1, 2022 to contribute to your RRSP if you want to bring down your 2021 taxes.
 If you haven’t maximized your RRSP, consider doing so within the first two months of 2022 and make it a habit moving forward to set regular contributions to your RRSP as you enter the new season.

 According to Jeff Brown, a CPA in Ontario and the Head of Small Business Banking and Wealth Management at HSBC Canada, “Putting money aside for your savings or investment, such as your RRSP, is paying yourself first.
 Based on your budget, designate a certain amount of your pay cheque to your RRSP.
 To make it easier, you can set up a recurring transfer from your chequing to your RRSP.
 The only caveat is to ensure that all your contributions do not exceed your RRSP contribution limit.”

-2) Registered Education Savings Plan (RESP)
+- Registered Education Savings Plan (RESP

 Remember, the deadline for contributing to a RESP for the 2021 tax year is December 31.
 Your contribution room is accrued each year beginning the year your child was born or the year 2007, whichever is later, and until your child turns 17.

 According to Shane Schepens, CPA, CA, partner Clearline CPA, “You can contribute a lifetime maximum of $50,000 per beneficiary to an RESP.
 Note that the amount of annual contribution room that is eligible for the CESG is $2,500.
 So while you can contribute more than $2,500 a year, the 20% grant is only matched by the government up to the $2,500 per year.”

 The maximum contribution limit to your TFSA for 2021 is $6,000.
 And the best time, if you need to withdraw money from your TFSA, is in December, because come January you will be able to contribute back what you have withdrawn.